linz/nz-buildings/README.rst

 - A QGIS_ plugin for data maintenance
 - A data dictionary hosted on readthedocs
 - ISO 19115 geospatial metadata to accompany the published datasets
+- Dockerfiles of specific PostgreSQL versions and dependencies used for testing.

 All of the components build upon other free and open source software.
-See ACKNOWLEDGEMENTS.rst_ for a summary.
+See `ACKNOWLEDGEMENTS.rst`_ for a summary.

 .. _PostgreSQL: https://www.postgresql.org/
 .. _PostGIS: https://postgis.net/
 .. _QGIS: https://qgis.org/
-.. _ACKNOWLEDGEMENTS.rst: ACKNOWLEDGEMENTS.rst
+.. _`ACKNOWLEDGEMENTS.rst`: ACKNOWLEDGEMENTS.rst

 Database
 ========